 Happy Spring!
 Easter is right around the corner and I’m so excited to bring you some ideas to stuff your toddler girls’ baskets with.
 Of course, I’m not just going to give you the typical recommendations!
 You won’t be finding any sugary suggestions here.
-(Sorry not sorry) Here are my sustainable and non-toxic ideas:
+(Sorry not sorry) Here are my ideas for a sustainable Easter basket:

 Disclaimer: This post includes affiliate links, and I will earn a commission if you purchase through these links.
 Please note that I’ve linked to these products purely because I recommend them and they are from companies I trust.
 There is no additional cost to you.

 Reading is so important, especially at toddler-age!
 It significantly impacts their language development and social skills.
 Plus how cute is it when they start picking up words??
 My 18mo daughter sees The Pout-Pout Fish and says “Bub, bub, bub” instead of “Blub, blub, blub” and it is so precious!
 I also suggest board books because they are more durable and toddlers love to destroy things.